modern pergola with colourful cushions providing stylish garden shade in summer, featuring rattan furniture on a raised deck in a UK garden

 image credit: Retractable Awning

-Retractable awnings are ideal for patios and outdoor dining areas.
-They give you full control over how much shade or sunlight you want, depending on the time of day.
+Retractable awnings are ideal for patios and outdoor dining areas directly attached to the house.
+They give you full control over how much shade or sunlight you want at any given moment.
+When the weather turns, they retract neatly against the wall so you are not looking at a permanent structure through the winter months.

 Modern garden shade sail providing summer shade over an outdoor dining area with black posts and a raised deck in a landscaped UK garden